I’m a neuroscientist by trade. Popular culture would most likely label me ‘logical, detail-oriented and analytical’ (which I am!)

-I’m a neuroscientist by training.
-Popular culture would label me ‘logical, detail-oriented and analytical’.
-But when I was in high school, I considered applying to art school and pursuing career as a painter.
-Had I followed that path in life, would I be considered ‘creative, thoughtful and free-spirited’?
+BUT when I was in high school, I considered applying to art school and pursuing a career as a painter.
+And I dabble in botanical watercolour and love designing in Canva.
+You could also label me ‘creative, thoughtful and artistic.’

-The idea is that personality or cognitive processes (ways of thinking) are thought to be cultivated on one side of the brain or other giving rise to the rather nifty idea that you are “right-brained” or “left-brained”, creative or analytical … neuroscientist or artist.
+The idea is that personality or cognitive processes (ways of thinking) are cultivated on one side of the brain or other, giving rise to the rather nifty idea that you are right-brained or left-brained, creative or analytical … neuroscientist or artist.

 The team divided each person’s brain into over 7,000 regions and examined each region to see if it showed stronger activity on the left or the right side of the brain.
 They also looked for connections between regions that were more localised (also called ‘lateralised’) to one hemisphere or the other.